emile-gaudinot/local-llm/README.md

 <img width="1461" height="752" alt="image" src="https://github.com/user-attachments/assets/9827cffd-b189-4b3e-aaa7-113a0f384d88" />
 <br>
 <br>
-This project enables to run open-source large language models (LLMs) locally using Ollama, with user-friendly web interface.
+This project enables to run open-source large language models locally using Ollama, with user-friendly web interface.
 It works well with lightweight models, making it perfect for running it on its own local machine.

 ### Features